alicehe2003/ImageEditor/README.md

 # Image Editor

+Emscripten compiles C++ functions into WASM, which is then called by JS.

 ### Emscripten

 Emscripten is an open-source compiler toolchain that allows you to compile C and C++ code into WASM, so it can run effectively in web browser.